 Is there a reading series?

-Our vibrant Visiting Writers Series brings six nationally known writers and poets to campus each year.
+Our MFA program features three reading series.
+The Visiting Writers Series brings 4-5 nationally known writers and poets to campus each year.
 With each visiting writer, colloquiums, craft talks, and other related events are scheduled specifically for the MFA students.

 Our Literary Northwest Series celebrates the burgeoning literary scene in the Willamette Valley and the Northwest.